pcomitz/668/is651-Chapter12-7ed.md

 ##### PHP with MongoDB

 Next we will see how to use mongodb from a php application just as we used mysql in a previous chapter.
-The tutorial [Introduction to MongoDB](http://www.sitepoint.com/introduction-to-mongodb/) shows how to create a blog.
-You <em>must install the mongo driver</em> as described above using the [pecl](https://en.wikipedia.org/wiki/PEAR#PECL) php package manager so that php can connect to mongodb if you wish to try this.
-You will create a static blog in the tutorial that displays using print_r that shows the underlying php data structure for educational purposes.
+The tutorial [Introduction to MongoDB](http://www.sitepoint.com/introduction-to-mongodb/) shows how to create a blog using mongo.
+If you wish to try this  you  must install the mongo driver using the [pecl](https://en.wikipedia.org/wiki/PEAR#PECL) php package manager so that php can connect to mongodb.

+In the tutorial you will create a static blog that displays using print_r that shows the underlying php data structure for educational purposes.
 Obviously, in real life, one would display it differently  Here is an example program using the tutorial.
-Make sure you know exactly how it works and what the output shows.
+Make sure you know how it work.
 Note that one can uncomment the [drop() statement](https://docs.mongodb.org/manual/reference/mongo-shell/) to allow it to run clean every time (or use <em>db.posts.drop()</em> from the mongo command line).

 <pre>
 &lt;?php